 - I Am Richard Pickman (isylumn.wordpress.com)

-Hey kiddies!
-This is a recent project I photographed for Famous Monsters of Filmland Magazine called PICKMAN’S MASTERPIECE.
+This is a recent project I photographed for Famous Monsters of Filmland magazine called PICKMAN’S MASTERPIECE.

-This sequence of images is based on a short story by H.P.
+This sequence of images is based on a 1927 short story by H.P.
 Lovecraft called Pickman’s Model.
-This story was originally published in 1927 in Weird Tales.
 I was attracted to this project because of the character of Pickman – who in Lovecraft’s mythology is a brilliant but marginalized artist notorious for his horrifying artwork.
 Due to the graphic and disturbing nature of his work, he is shunned by his fellow artists.

-With limited time and budget, I chose to focus on the moment in the story when Pickman brings Thurber, the narrator, into his underground studio to show him his Masterpiece – his greatest and worst work – the one that can never be shown in public.
+I focused on the moment in the story when Pickman brings his last willing patron into his underground studio to show him his Masterpiece – his greatest and worst work – the one that can never be shown in public.